chef-boneyard/chef-web-docs-2016/includes_plugin_knife/includes_plugin_knife_bluelock_server_create.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The ``server create`` argument is used to create a new |bluelock| cloud instance.
+Use the ``server create`` argument to create a new |bluelock| cloud instance.
 A comma-separated run-list of roles and/or recipes must be specified.